 Welcome to Prairie Village Dentists!
 Expect superior and comfortable dental care for your entire family.
-Accessibility and patient comfort is very important to us.
+Accessibility and patient comfort are very important to us.
 We filled our website with information that you need about dental treatments and better dental health.
-Our office has the advanced technology to give you efficient and gentle procedures.
+Our office has advanced technology to give you efficient and gentle procedures.
 Our warm, friendly team has your comfort in mind.

 We’re making patient forms available on this page so you have the option to download and fill them out at your own pace.
 Please bring the complete forms to your appointment.
 This step helps keep your dental appointment as stress-free as possible.
 It also helps us process your registration faster and get started right away on finding the best treatment and preventive care for you.

-Expect check-up and cleaning that are anything but ordinary.
-At Prairie Village Dentists, each patient gets a 70-minute appointment for physical examination of the teeth and gums, professional cleaning, diagnostic procedures as needed and a discussion of your treatment goals.
+Expect check-ups and cleanings that are anything but ordinary.
+At Prairie Village Dentists, each patient gets a 70-minute appointment for physical examination of the teeth and gums, professional cleaning, diagnostic procedures as needed, and a discussion of your treatment goals.
 This is a great time to tell Dr. Smith what you need and what you expect to see after your treatment.

 Please bring your picture ID, dental insurance, if any (see below for insurances information), and inform us right away of relevant details on your dental and medical history and of the medications that you are currently taking.

 Feel free to browse through our website pages if you want to learn more about our dental team, office hours, services, directions to our office, cavity prevention, and other useful information.